Relation-Algebraic Verification of Disjoint-Set Forests: Disjoint sets

 \begin{prf} See Appendix \ref{section.proofs} for a proof of Theorem \ref{theorem.component}.\ref{theorem.component.equivalence} and \cite{Guttmann2020c} for all proofs. \end{prf}

-The functions $\wcc$ and $\fc$ can be used to provide abstract specifications for the operations on disjoint-set forests.
-Such a specification will be given implicitly by the pre- and postconditions of the verified implementations in the following sections.
+Functions $\wcc$ and $\fc$ can be used to provide abstract specifications for operations on disjoint-set forests.
+The abstraction function $\fc$ maps a forest to the equivalence relation it represents.
+Operations such as path compression change the forest but not the represented equivalence relation, which is expressed by keeping the value under $\fc$ constant.
+Operations such as union-sets change the equivalence relation, which is expressed by computing the new equivalence using $\wcc$.
+The specifications will be given implicitly by the pre- and postconditions of the verified implementations in the following sections.
 Alternative methods to construct formally correct programs start with a specification and proceed by program transformations and data refinement; for example, see \cite{DerrickBoiten2018,Jones1980,Partsch1990}.
 This paper follows the program verification method, which proves correctness of a given implementation with respect to a given specification.

-\section{Verifying Disjoint-Set Forests -- Initialisation}
+\section{Verifying disjoint-set forests -- initialisation}

 For implementing the operations on disjoint-set forests and verifying their correctness we use a Hoare-logic library of Isabelle/HOL \cite{Nipkow1998,Nipkow2002}, which we have extended from partial correctness to total correctness \cite{Guttmann2018c}.
 The library supports while-programs, which have to be annotated with a precondition, a postcondition, and an invariant and a variant for each while-loop.
 From this, verification conditions are automatically generated.
 Soundness of the Hoare-logic rules is verified with respect to a standard operational semantics of the while-programs.